 And I’m guessing they’ll do anything to try and stop it, futile as those attempts might be or wrongheaded as their “solutions” might seem.

 I’ll bet it wasn’t long ago that you figured a declared socialist could never win the Presidency of the United States.
-For as long as I can remember, US persons seemed to shudder at the mention of the world “socialist” as something to be avoided.
+For as long as I can remember, US persons seemed to shudder at the mention of the word “socialist” as something to be avoided.